Sentenced to Write

 And in the beginning was the word…

-I stretch my fingers, feeling the heat from the computer on my lap.
+I stretch my fingers, the the computer warm on my lap.

 That cursor has a heartbeat.
 Don’t make a wish; make a choice—take action—start typing.